Top Down Zombies

+The tutorial is about top down view graphics again.
+This time we create some zombies.
 I received a lot of feedback on the top down solider tutorial and a few requests for additions.
-This tutorial will cover one request for enemies to go with the soldier.
+One request was for enemies to go with the soldier.
 What’s better than a few zombies.
 I decided to make this tutorial a little different – rather than show a step by step on how to create things, I am going to take the zombie walk cycle apart and explain (or hope to explain) how it’s done.

 If you open the inkscape files you will find the zombies in eight layers (one layer per animation frame).